 In 1970, the CRA was rocked by the incredulous fact that the CRA treasury had been looted.
 Paul Casattas, first elected CRA treasurer in 1969, had been re-elected to the post in 1970 when Dave Gater was elected CRA president.

 Dissent and friction in the Los Angeles County Republican Assembly added to CRA’s chaos that year.
 L.A.
 County, the largest in the state, had a stronghold of over 2,000 CRA members.
 The animosity and power struggle was bitter and long.
 It finally culminated at the CRA convention in 1971.
 The 43rd District RA, the Griffith Park Hills RA, the 41st District RA, and the Glendale RA were the successful accusers.

-With the chartering power revoked after 37 years by the state organization, and the ensuing chaos, the 2,000 memberships of 1971 dwindled to just seventeen units by 1981.
+With the chartering power revoked after 37 years by the state organization and the ensuing chaos, the 2,000 memberships of 1971 dwindled to just seventeen units by 1981.
 Los Angeles County has never recovered from that period.
-In November of 1982, Bradley won in Los Angeles County by 51.46% over Deukmejian, and Brown by 52.46% over Pete Wilson.
+In November of 1982, Bradley won in Los Angeles County with 51.46% over Deukmejian and Brown with 52.46% over Pete Wilson.